norlab-ulaval/libpointmatcher-server/README.md

 It is recommended to use [docker](https://www.docker.com/), you can use the [documentation](https://docs.docker.com/desktop/) to install it.

+## Building the libpointmatcher image
+The image needs to be pre-built since it takes some time.
+The dockerfile script is located in the libpointmatcher folder.
+The dockerfile script pulls directly from the Github repository unsing this branch :

+`agagnon/project/server-eval`

+In the future, this will be changed to an official image.

+## Commands
 To start use the command :
 ```
 docker compose up -d